logzio/documentation/docs/shipping/Compute/apache-tomcat.md

 ### Check Logz.io for your metrics

-{@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboards to enhance the observability of your metrics.
+Install the pre-built dashboards to enhance the observability of your metrics.

 <!-- logzio-inject:install:grafana:dashboards ids=["1QIverGwIdtlC5ZbKohyvj", "6J2RujMalRK3oC4y0r88ax"] -->